bombasticSlacks/Aspirant/Game/Weapon-Traits.md

 #### Deadly Draw
 This weapon is penetrative for your first attack in any combat.

+#### Disguised
+This does not appear to be a weapon but has -1 [Damage Bonus](Weapons#Damage%20Bonus).

 #### Ensnaring
 This weapon deals -2 damage, on [Non-mitigated Attack](Combat#Non-mitigated%20Attack) it causes the enemy to be [Grappled](Combat#Grapple).
 You need to maintain hold of the ensnaring weapon to maintain the [Grapple](Combat#Grapple).

 #### Fast Reloading
 If your weapon requires ammo, it can be reloaded in half the time.
-Reloads that normally take an action are instead free and any skill tests performed that turn are at a -2.
+Reloads that normally take an action are instead free, and any skill tests performed that turn are at a -2.

 #### Hand and a Half
 If this weapon is otherwise usable in one hand, the weapon counts as 1 size larger while wielded in two hands.
-The weapon recieves one additional trait that only applies when used in two hands.
+The weapon receives one additional trait that only applies when used in two hands.

 #### Inscribed
 This weapon counts as a Focus for [Channel](Channel) skill tests.